kube-logging/logging-operator/docs/configuration/crds/v1beta1/logging_types.md

 Default: -

+### watchNamespaceSelector (*metav1.LabelSelector, optional) {#loggingspec-watchnamespaceselector}

+WatchNamespaceSelector is a LabelSelector to find matching namespaces to watch as in WatchNamespaceses.

+Note: This setting is mutually exclusive with watchNamespaces

+Default: -

 ### controlNamespace (string, required) {#loggingspec-controlnamespace}

 Namespace for cluster wide configuration resources like ClusterFlow and ClusterOutput.
 This should be a protected namespace from regular users.
 Resources like fluentbit and fluentd will run in this namespace as well.